Bryan Brandenburg: Career

-In 1994, Brandenburg started another game company, Software Arts International that was acquired in 1996 by Engineering Animation, Inc., where he was the Executive Producer for the public company's Interactive Division, producing titles for Disney, Mattel, Hasbro Interactive and Sierra On-Line.
+In 1994, Brandenburg started the game company Software Arts International which was acquired in 1996 by Engineering Animation.
+He was the Executive Producer for the public company's Interactive Division, producing games for Disney, Mattel, Hasbro Interactive, and Sierra On-Line.

 In 1999, Bryan Brandenburg partnered with Karl Malone to build a media-centric outdoors media company (Amazing Outdoors) with websites, a television show, a radio program, a monthly magazine (Utah Outdoors), and a book publishing arm.
 The company was acquired in 2001.